Bangkok food courts are famous for being some of the best places to find authentic, inexpensive, delicious food in Thailand’s capital city.

 MBK Food Island

-My next stop was MBK Food Island, the food court in the massive MBK Center shopping center.
+My go-to Bangkok food court is MBK Food Island, the food court in the massive MBK Center shopping center.
 It is located right in the heart of Bangkok, between the National Stadium BTS station and the Siam BTS station.
 It’s easy to get turned around in this area, so try to follow the signs inside the station that lead to the correct exit and overpass.